-A. The MREA'04 Experiment
+A. The MREA'04 experiment

-The MREA'04 (Maritime Rapid Environmental Assessment) sea trial31 was conducted on the continental shelf off the west coast of Portugal in April 2004, in an area to the north of the Setúbal Canyon shown in Fig. 2.
+The Maritime Rapid Environmental Assessment (MREA'04) sea trial31 was conducted on the continental shelf off the west coast of Portugal in April 2004, in an area to the north of the Setúbal Canyon shown in Fig. 2.
 The weather was calm during the acoustic trials, with sea state between 1 and 2, low wind of less than 10-15 knot, generally from the North quadrant, and wave height less than 2 m.
-Extensive ground truth measurements of environmental parameters were performed before, during and after the trial31.
+Extensive ground truth measurements of environmental parameters were performed before, during, and after the trial.31

 The acoustic source was suspended from the NRV Alliance at depths ranging from 60 to 70 m, depending on vessel speed (up to about 1.6 m/s).
-The TR experiment started at a close range of 0.6 Km to the south of the receiver array ($38.36 \circ \text{N}$, $9.00 \circ \text{W}$) and the source progressively opened range to the southeast, up to 2 Km, along an approximately range-independent path with 110 m water depth and a 1.5 m-thick silt and gravel sediment layer over a hard uniform sub-bottom.
-From Julian time 100.38 onward the Alliance manoeuvered around a fixed position.
-The sound-speed profile was downward refracting, with a thermocline at depth of about 20 m.
+The TR experiment started at a close range of 0.6 km to the south of the receiver array (38.36° N, 9.00° W) and the source progressively opened range to the southeast, up to 2 km, along an approximately range-independent path with 110 m water depth and a 1.5-m-thick silt and gravel sediment layer over a hard uniform sub-bottom.
+From Julian time 100.375 onward the Al-